-STCW, the International Regulations for Preventing Collisions at Sea, 1972 (COLREGS), and the International Convention for the Safety of Life at Sea (SOLAS) have a direct impact on watchkeeping practices in all merchant ships and the manning requirements for vessels.
+The International Convention on Standards of Training, Certification and Watchkeeping for Seafarers, 1978, as amended ("STCW"), the International Regulations for Preventing Collisions at Sea, 1972 ("COLREGS"), and the International Convention on Safety of Life at Sea, 1974 ("SOLAS") have a direct impact on watchkeeping practices in all merchant ships and the manning requirements for vessels.
 The following outlines the requirements of STCW.